Athi-Patra Ruga’s iridescent art on black pioneers + more in Sculpture Garden

 RESTAURANTS IN GREENPOINT, SEAPOINT, MOUILLE POINT & CAMPS BAY

 Based just opposite the Mouille Point promenade, this late 2016 addition to Cape Town’s oceanfront stretch looks out on a strip of azure Atlantic.
-Though it doesn’t claim an outdoor section, floor-to-ceiling glass panes ensure that none of the vista is missed.
+Though it doesn’t claim an outdoor section, floor-to-ceiling glass panes let you enjoy that gorgeous view.
 As the name implies (manga is a style of Japanese comic books), the restaurant specialises in reinvented Asian cuisine that’s been given a fun spin, and the décor reflects this focus with various references to Asian pop culture.
 In keeping with the theme, you’ll find a wide assortment of sushi on the menu, including both the regulars and imaginative options, like the Tommy Taco (a corn tortilla layered with tuna tartare, sashimi and avocado) and the Vietnamese-style Summer Lovin’ Roll (salmon and prawn wrapped in rice paper).
 Otherwise, if raw fish doesn’t appeal, you could opt for anything from Pork Wontons or Thai Green Chicken and Prawn Curry to Szechuan Beef Fillet or Noodle Stir-fry.
 And on the drinks side, you can toast to the sea beyond with craft beer, wine, cocktails and even saké, Manga has you covered

 Opening Times: Monday – Friday: 11:30am – 10:30pm; Saturday – Sunday: 8:30am – 10:30pm